• Home

 Cases and Materials on Employment Law, 3rd ed.

-• Restatement of the Law Third, Employment Law, Tentative Draft No. 1 by Samuel Estreicher, Michael Harper, and Stewart J. Schwab
+• Restatement of the Law Third, Employment Law, Tentative Draft No. 1 by Samuel Estreicher, Michael C. Harper, and Stewart J. Schwab

 Restatement of the Law Third, Employment Law, Tentative Draft No. 1